machal/cssmine-content/flexbox-reference.md

 -   `flex: initial`
     It resets the values to default, i.e. to `flex: 0 1 auto`.
-If there is not enough space, the items will shrik, however they will not expand beyond the size of their contents.
+If there is not enough space, the items will shrink, however they will not expand beyond the size of their contents.

 -   `flex: <positive-number>`